-On June 4, 2019, the Company announced that effective June 30, 2019, Mr. Ian Boyd will step down as President & Chief Executive Officer and will take up the position of Executive Vice President - Major Projects, while Mr. Terrance McKibbon, then Chief Operating Officer of the Company, will be appointed President & Chief Executive Officer.
-In this new role Mr. Boyd is providing senior executive leadership of the Company's major projects including securement, staffing, execution and profitability.
-As President & Chief Executive Officer, Mr. McKibbon is overseeing the executive leadership of the Company's business, strategic development and profitability including having direct responsibility for the Company's district operations and all corporate functions.
+On June 4, 2019, the Company announced that effective June 30, 2019, Mr. Ian Boyd would step down as President & Chief Executive Officer and Mr. Terrance McKibbon, then Chief Operating Officer of the Company, would be appointed President & Chief Executive Officer.
+As President & Chief Executive Officer, Mr. McKibbon oversees the executive leadership of the Company's business, strategic development and profitability including having direct responsibility for the Company's district operations and all corporate functions.